Food For Thought...

-Without spoken language as infants we rely purely on self awareness.
-We have no choice.
-We can't analyze, strategize or debate at this time.
-We use our senses and the power of NON-conscious mind to process the world around us.
-We learn to crawl, walk and run free from conscious thought.
-We develop many motor patterns trusted for life , all non-consciously.
-Then we learn to talk and think and this is where for many we start to pull the handbrake on.
-We try to develop motor skills consciously.
+Without spoken language as infants you rely purely on awareness.
+You have no choice.
+You can't analyze, strategize or debate at this time.
+You use your senses to process the world around you.
+You learn to crawl, walk and run free from interference.
+You develop many motor patterns trusted for life , all non-consciously.
+Then you learn to talk and think and this is where for many they start to pull the handbrake on.
+You attempt to develop new motor skills consciously.

 What's the problem with learning motor skills consciously?

-As soon as we involve our "thinking" brain in the development of any new motor skills, we throw a cloak over our amazing non-conscious mind.
-We forlornly attempt to achieve similar levels of performance using our slow conscious mind, which our non-conscious mind has frequently demonstrated.
-The conscious mind offers many benefits but helping us efficiently acquire trusted motor skills is NOT one of them.
+As soon as you involve your "thinking" brain in the development of any new motor skills, you throw a cloak over your powerful non-conscious mind.
+You forlornly attempt to achieve similar levels of performance using your slow conscious mind, which your non-conscious mind has frequently demonstrated.
+The pre-frontal cortex offers benefits but helping you acquire TRUSTED motor skills is NOT one of them.

 This is important to understand.

-The sooner you STOP the conscious mind from attempting to control your physical actions, the sooner you can leverage the vast resources of the non-conscious mind.
+The sooner you STOP using the pre-frontal cortex and striving to control your physical actions, the sooner you can leverage the vast resources of the non-conscious mind.

-When we repeat any physical movement we improve the myelinazation of the brain neurons responsible for that movement.
-The more we repeat, the stronger the procedural memory is created REGARDLESS of whether it is the correct motor movement.
-We take lessons to help identify the correct physical movements.
-So what prevents a motor pattern from being PERFORMED successfully whilst it is being developed?
-Conscious attempts to control the physical movement i.e swing thoughts.
+When we repeat any physical movement we enhance the connection between brain neurons responsible for that movement.
+The more we repeat, the stronger the memory is created REGARDLESS of whether it is the correct motor movement.
+We often take lessons to help identify the correct physical positions so what prevents a motor pattern from being PERFORMED successfully whilst it is being developed?
+Conscious attempts to control physical movements i.e destructive swing thoughts.